D meson

-The D mesons are the lightest particle that contain charm quarks.
+The D mesons are the lightest particles that contain charm quarks.
 They are often studied to gain knowledge on the weak interaction.
 The strange D mesons (D_{s}) were called "F mesons" prior to 1986.

 Overview

 The D mesons were discovered in 1976 by the Mark I detector at the Stanford Linear Accelerator Center.

 Since the D mesons are the lightest mesons containing a single charm quark (or antiquark), they must change the charm (anti)quark into an (anti)quark of another type to decay.
 Such transitions involve a change of the internal charm quantum number, and can take place only via the weak interaction.
 In D mesons, the charm quark preferentially changes into a strange quark via an exchange of a W particle, therefore the D meson preferentially decays into kaons and pions.